 Mr. Thordarson will hold a dual title, Associate Director and Director of Development of the ICA.
-His primary responsibility in the ICA
+His primary responsibility in the ICA will be leadership of ICA development operations.

 Mr. Bruce Thordarson

 Employment of a full-time development director underscores the importance of development in ICA's operations and ICA's commitment to continued effectiveness in its developmental activities.